paper-engineer/modified-ebook-series/README.md

 # changelog

 todo
-- mess around with MM collections on a fresh site until it works, figure out how it works
+- mess around with MM collections until it works, figure out how it works (okay, yeah, probably because collections are supposed to be top-level folders)
-- decide on functionality and file it all in docs - a disorganised one-collection-no-subfolder mess of docs is fine for now
+- decide on functionality and file it all in docs - a disorganised one-collection-no-subfolder mess of documentation is fine for now
 - draw out required architecture
 - document tf out of all of it, seriously, comment the code to hell and back
 - figure out your CI/CD pipeline

 8/2/2026
 - forked
+- changed all the names
+- filled in the bits up there

 # notes